Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 How Is the Strip of Scalp Removed from the Donor Area During an FUT Procedure?

-The removal of the donor strip is a critical step in the FUT hair transplant procedure, significantly impacting the quality of the grafts and the overall success of the transplant.
+The removal of the donor strip is a critical step in the FUT hair transplant procedure, directly affecting graft quality and the success of the transplant.

-The process begins with the surgeon identifying and marking the optimal donor area—usually located on the back or sides of the scalp—where hair is genetically resistant to thinning.
-This region provides the most durable grafts, essential for long-term results.
+The process begins with the surgeon identifying and marking the donor area on the back or sides of the scalp, where hair is genetically resistant to thinning.
+This region provides the most durable grafts, which last because the follicles keep their DHT resistance after transplanting.
 Local anesthesia is applied for a pain-free procedure.
 After anesthesia, a horizontal incision is made using a fine surgical scalpel.
 This incision follows the predetermined markings and is performed with precision to extract a narrow strip of scalp tissue containing thousands of follicular units.

-The size of the strip varies depending on the number of grafts required and the elasticity of the patient’s scalp, but it typically measures between 1 and 1.5 cm in width and extends up to 30 cm in length.
+The size of the strip varies depending on the number of grafts required and the elasticity of the patient’s scalp and measures between 1 and 1.5 cm in width and extends up to 30 cm in length.
 During the excision, the surgeon takes care to minimize trauma by using micro-surgical instruments and maintaining shallow incisions that protect the underlying structures.
 This attention to detail not only preserves the integrity of each follicular unit but reduces the potential for visible scarring.

-This level of surgical care ensures that the donor area heals with minimal scarring—typically concealed under surrounding hair—while maximizing the success and longevity of the hair transplant results.
+This level of surgical care ensures that the donor area heals with minimal scarring, concealed under surrounding hair while maximizing the success and longevity of the hair transplant results.

 What Technique Is Used for Closing the Donor Site After FUT?